roytwu/particle_SDL/README.md

 # particle_SDL
-This is a program that generate animaiton of particle movements using SDL.
+This is a  C++ program that generates animaiton of particle movements using SDL.

 Platform: